Cosmo-Local Credit (CLC)

 Cosmo-local means we share open standards and software globally, while keeping issuance, redemption, governance, and real-world accountability local.

 CPP curation markets: independent CPs list (“curate”) which vouchers they accept, publish their own value indices, limits, fees, and guarantee structures (reserves, guarantors, and redemption SLAs).
-CLC DAO provides network routing, shared standards, and insurance layers - but does not automatically guarantee any specific pool or voucher unless explicitly stated by that pool’s terms and the DAO’s published policies.
+A CLC-compatible registry or service layer can provide network routing, shared standards, and insurance layers - but does not automatically guarantee any specific pool or voucher unless explicitly stated by that pool’s terms and relevant published policies.

 Pool Sovereignty & Forkability.
 Commitment Pools are sovereign: each pool’s steward(s) can change their own listings, limits, fees, guarantees, and routing preferences, and can exit the CLC canonical registries at any time.
 “Canonical” registries and routers are a convenience layer for discovery and shared standards - not a monopoly.